milan-stoj/new-horizon/README.md

 # New Horizon

+> Lessons sourced from [jwasham's coding-interview-university](https://github.com/jwasham/coding-interview-university).
+Give him and this massive list of resources all the
+> credit it deserves.
+I cloned a reduced version of his README.md and made my
-> Lessons sourced from jwasham/coding-interview-university.
-I made my own repo to create folders of my notes and code examples.
+> own repo as a place to keep track of and store my lesson notes and coding
+> samples.
+Completing all lessons/examples in C because as a coder, I feel it is
+> a right of passage to touch this language and experience its bare-metal power.

 ## Algorithmic complexity / Big-O / Asymptotic analysis

-- Nothing to implement here, you're just watching videos and taking notes!
-Yay!

-- There are a lot of videos here.
-Just watch enough until you understand it.
-You can always come back and review.

-- Don't worry if you don't understand all the math behind it.

-- You just need to understand how to express the complexity of an algorithm in terms of Big-O.

 - [x] [Harvard CS50 - Asymptotic Notation (video)](https://www.youtube.com/watch?v=iOq5kSKqeR4)